apache/jackrabbit-site/src/site/markdown/index.md

 Apache Jackrabbit is a project of the [Apache Software Foundation](http://www.apache.org/)

 ## Apache Jackrabbit News
+#### July 25th, 2016: Apache Jackrabbit Oak 1.5.6 released
+Jackrabbit Oak 1.5.6 is an unstable release cut directly from trunk, with a focus on new features and other improvements.
+See the [downloads](downloads.html#oak1.5) page for more details.

 #### July 19th, 2016: Apache Jackrabbit Oak 1.4.5 released
 Apache Jackrabbit Oak 1.4.5 is an incremental feature release based on